kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 * Create a new kubelet manager, the `commitManager`.
 This manager should embed an informer/lister for `CommitClass` objects.
 * Give the `commitManager` a func like `getNodeCommitSettings`.
-This func should take a 'node' object and return a map of resource name to multiplier, or nil.
+This func should take a 'node' object and return a map of resource name to percent, or nil.
 * Add a new 'getter' to the `nodestatus.MachineInfo` function factory called `nodeCommitSettings`.
 By default, this should be